-"Somewhere in the middle of it all, I found an avenue to support a need in the country and the world for information about cardiac arrest,' says Daugherty.
+"Somewhere in the middle of it all, I found an avenue to support a need in the country and the world for information about cardiac arrest," says Daugherty.
 "The numbers are mind-boggling as far as the deaths and heart attacks and sudden cardiac arrests going on."

-According to the American Heart Association, cardiovascular disease is the leading cause of death in the United States; one in three female adults has some form of cardiovascular disease,
+According to the American Heart Association, cardiovascular disease is the leading cause of death in the United States; one in three female adults has some form of cardiovascular disease, and since 1984, the number of cardiovascular

-Coach June Daugherty is taking advantage of the limelight coaching provides to promote cardiac disease awareness and research, especially for women.
+Coach June Daugherty is taking advantage of the limelight coaching provides to promote cardiac disease awareness and research, especially for women. disease deaths for females has exceeded those for males.